saulpw/visidata/vdplus/README.md

 2. Add this line to your `.visidatarc` (which is usually in your home directory) for every component you want to use:

-    import vdplus.<component>
+    import vdplus

-Additional options may be necessary; see the README for each component.
+Additional options may be necessary for certain components; see the README for each component.

 3. Install Python requirements for that component: